kho226/reddit-comment-classifier/README.md

 Social Media companies take platform abuse seriously.

 This project aims to automate the process of collecting the necessary data to run in depth analysis on reddit comments.
 Latent Diriclecht Allocation is used to extract topics from a corpus of reddit comments.
-A nueral network is trained on these topics of intent.
+A neural network is trained on these topics of intent.
 A data pipeline ingests reddit data to classify reddit comment by intent.

 # Approach
 ```